Backup your Raspberries

 Documentation

-User guide, FAQs, configuration examples, NFS configuration on synology, list of error messages and how to get rid of them and much more.
-Some people already complain about the mass of information.
-In addition there exists a raspiBackup channel on Youtube
+There exists a complete raspiBackup documentation with FAQs, configuration examples, NFS configuration, list of error messages and how to get rid of them and much much more.

 Helper and sample scripts